johngardenier/pychetlabeller/README.md

 We can also edit objects/object_labeler.py to quickly label one image.
 Under the object MainWindow, uncomment self.quickview(), then under function quickview() set your image path.

+### Extending gui
+To change the gui, edit labeller.ui in QTCreator.
+Convert the labeller.ui file to labeller\_ui.py with pyuic4 src/pychetlabeller/labeller.ui > src/pychetlabeller/labeller\_ui.py (requires pyqt4-dev-tools).
+When building with setup.py build, the new labeller_ui.py will be copied across to the build folder.

 ## Future work
 Extentions to labeller - coming soon:
 * Currently can choose only one or the other - circles or rectangles - due to strict csv format.
 Should resort to svg only format and save all shapes